Juankkar/TFM/README.md

 1. [report.tsv](metadata/report.tsv): File containing information and download links for the data provided by the public repository.
 Field 8 is used to download the data in the script [01dl_rawdata.sh](code/01dl_rawdata.bash).

-2. [severe_consequences.csv](metadata/severe_consequences.csv):Table obtained from ENSEMBL using the Jupyter Notebook [annotations.ipynb](code/annotations.ipynb).
-3. [table3.csv](metadata/table3.csv): Table provided by the authors containing additional information about the WES they performed.
+2. [table3.csv](metadata/table3.csv): Table provided by the authors containing additional information about the WES they performed.

 ### **[Results](results)**